Rank, duty position and unit at time of action:

 historical accuracy and faithfulness to the original book.]

 Doolittle and his raiders were also depicted as a substantial part of the 2019 film Midway; the earlier 1976 Midway film had begun with the same real-life footage of the launch of the raid from the Hornet that was incorporated into Thirty Seconds over Tokyo, which illustrates how inextricable the two events are in history.
-The actual raid on Tokyo getting just about just about the real time of Lawson's titular "Thirty Seconds" on screen in both films, like Lawson in the film version of his memoirs, much more of Aaron Eckhart 's appearance as Doolittle deals with his own aftermath of the mission and his difficulty in convincing Chinese guerrillas and civilians of his identity and convincing them to take him to safety.
+The actual raid on Tokyo getting just about the real time of Lawson's titular "Thirty Seconds" on screen in both films, like Lawson in the film version of his memoirs, much more of Aaron Eckhart 's appearance as Doolittle deals with his own aftermath of the mission and his difficulty in convincing Chinese guerrillas and civilians of his identity and convincing them to take him to safety.
 Doolittle's initial encounter with Chinese guerrillas closely follows his account of the event in his autobiography.
 (More on that below.)
 One incident from his account, between the raid and the encounter, which didn't make it into the film that might have added to it, was a conversation between Doolittle and Sergeant Paul Leonard, his flight engineer, as they stand among the scattered wreckage of their B-25.
 The despondent Doolittle is convinced that the raid was a failure and that he had nothing in his future but a Court Martial and incarceration at the military prison at Fort Leavenworth.
 Leonard reassures him, correctly predicting his Medal of Honor and two-rank promotion.

 Another film, The Purple Heart (1945) was a reconstructed account of the fate of one of the other B-25 crews of the Doolittle Raid who were captured by the Japanese, recounting their trial and execution for war crimes, but Doolittle himself was not depicted in that film.